-- policies, though they are likely to have contributed to some extent - The overall evidence suggests a significant reduction in household payments for the targeted services, ranging from 60 to 90%, depending on the delivery type and country - 4.
+- The overall evidence suggests a significant reduction in household payments for the targeted services, ranging from 60 to 90%, depending on the delivery type and country - 4.
 However, even in relation to the package of care which was supposed to be covered, households continued to pay sums which amounted to a varying proportion of their overall expenditure (small in Morocco, intermediate in Burkina and Benin and substantial in Mali) - 5.
 Cross-sectional analysis shows that quality of care is variable across sites and that there is no evidence that those hospitals which are implementing the policy effectively are providing worse care.
-In some cases, such as the Burkina Faso sites, it is the opposite pattern - There were no systematic effects on the wider health system or on untargeted services - From a financial perspective, the financial burden of the policies is manageable.
+In some cases, such as the Burkina Faso sites, it is the opposite pattern - 6.
+There were no systematic effects on the wider health system or on untargeted services - From a financial perspective, the financial burden of the policies is manageable.
 They cost 2.5-3.5% of public health expenditure in 2011, and were funded from national resources.